Mame Madior Boye

-Mame Madior Boye (Maam Maajoor Bóoy; born 1940) is a former Prime Minister of Senegal from 2001 to 2002.
+Mame Madior Boye (Maam Maajoor Bóoy; born 7 December 1940) is a Senegalese politician who served as Prime Minister of Senegal from 2001 to 2002.
 She was the first woman to hold that position.

 Background and career

-Boye was born to a family of lawyers in Saint-Louis, and like her three brothers she was educated as a lawyer in Dakar and Paris.
-Her father was a clerk, then a bailiff.
+Boye was born to a family of lawyers in Saint-Louis, Senegal and like her three brothers, she was educated as a lawyer in Dakar and Paris.
+Her father was a clerk and a bailiff.
 She graduated from Faidherbe High School in her hometown.
 In 1963, she enrolled at the Faculty of Legal and Economic Sciences at the University of Dakar and then continued her training at the National Center for Judicial Studies (CNEJ) in Paris until 1969.

 She spent most of her career in the Senegalese administration of justice.
 She was successively Deputy Public Prosecutor, judge and first vice President of the Regional First Class Court of Dakar and chamber President of the Court of Appeal.
 She was a founder and the first woman president of the Association of Senegalese Lawyers from 1975 to 1990, then became the Director of Engagements for the West African Banking Company (Compagnie bancaire de l'Afrique Occidentale, CBAO) from September 1990 to April 2000.
 Boye was also vice president of the International Federation of Women Lawyers from 1978 to 1998.
-She was respected as a serious professional, intelligent and honest.
-She was a militant feminist, Muslim and divorced with two children.
-Her relations with the regime of President Abdou Diouf were strained and she did not accept high positions in the judicial system to preserve her integrity and independence.
+She was a feminist, Muslim and divorced with two children.
+Her relations with the regime of President Abdou Diouf were strained and she did not accept high positions in the judicial system.